Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

     **`Return:`** *None*

   - ### `Red - setTorqueLimit()`
-    Sets the torque limit of the SMD.
-You should set the limits if you drive a motor as torque control.
+    Sets the position limits of the SMD.
+You should set the limits if you drive a motor as positional control.

     ### Syntax
     #### `myRed.setTorqueLimit(limit);`